Benceszalaiii/wordshare/roadmap.md

 shadcn ui blocks would be good

+## Add skeletons

+Add skeleton to essay, comnments, do loading.ts

 ### Add functionality for fun

 At this point the project should be mostly finished and ready to use